tulingBerg/SantaWhoop/README.md

   Ch5 - Chose a switch for arming
   Ch6 -  " for acro/level mode change
   Ch10 - " for turning on/off music (I configured it inverted so it starts without music playing)

+Now you can have fun with your tiny SantaWhoop without going crazy :)